krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

-**Thing to remember**: if your goal is to optimize time, and you use external systems (including DBs, queues, topics, microservices) or locks, sleeps, disk IO, you should start with wall-clock mode.
+**Thing to remember**: if your goal is to optimize time, and you use external systems (including DBs, queues, topics, microservices) or locks, sleeps, disk IO, It would help if you started with wall-clock mode.

-In wall-clock mode we can also see that these flame graphs differ.
+In wall-clock mode, we can also see that these flame graphs differ.
 The first execution spends most of its time in ```SocketInputStream.read()```:

 ![alt text](/assets/async-demos/wall-wall-first-2.png "flames")